-Over the years, three academics from Groningen have received a Spinoza Prize:
+Over the years, four academics from Groningen have received a Spinoza Prize:

 2014: Prof. T. Piersma

 Theunis Piersma (1958) is professor in the Groningen Institute for Evolutionary Life Sciences (GELIFES) of the University of Groningen.
 He studied biology in Groningen, and led his first research expedition, to Mauretania, in 1980 while still a student.
 In 1994 he gained his PhD from the same university.
 Since then he has worked as a researcher both at the University of Groningen and at the NIOZ Royal Netherlands Institute for Sea Research.
 He was appointed professor of Animal Ecology in 2003.
 He exchanged this chair for the new chair in Global Flyway Ecology in 2012, sponsored by a collaboration between the University of Groningen, the Worldwide Fund for Nature and Vogelbescherming.
 He has been a member of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 2009.

 2004: Prof. B.L.
 Feringa